 Cultural:

-To reduce and delay flea beetle invasion of spring crops, move them as far away as possible from the fields that were used for brassica crops last fall.
-Beetles overwinter in field borders near last year’s crop.
-Planting the same crop close by to where it was last year ensures a high population in the spring.
-The same could be true if you have fields full of mustard weeds or move to a field that was seeded to a brassica cover crop the previous year.
+To reduce and delay flea beetle invasion of spring crops, move them as far away as possible from the fields that were used for the same crop family last season.
+These beetles overwinter in field borders near the previous year’s crop, so planting the same crop close to where it was the prior year would ensure a high population in the spring.
+The same could be true if you have fields or field edges full of weeds in the same plant family as your crop, or move to a field that was planted to a brassica cover crop the previous year.

-One of the best ways to protect brassica crops from flea beetles is to place a floating row cover, or exclusion netting, over the bed or row.
+Consistently the best way to protect brassica crops from flea beetles is to place floating row cover or exclusion netting over the planting.
 It is critical to seal the edges immediately after seeding or transplanting, because brassica seeds germinate quickly and beetles rapidly find the cotyledons.
 Flea beetles can fit through extremely tiny cracks.
-Edges of the cover must be sealed on all sides using soil, plastic bags filled with soil, or some other method.
+Edges of the cover must be sealed on all sides using soil, or some other method, to ensure a consistent and complete “bead” of contact with the ground.
+Exclusion can be worse than ineffective in the absence of crop rotation if larvae of the next generation emerge from the soil under the cover, which now serves to protect them from any predation and restricts their feeding to only that crop.

 Informed by: Eric Sideman